tok33/vc-assignment/README.md

 # vc-assignment

 Description:
-The user gives an input that is their  name, and then it would greet them.
+The user gives an input that is their  name and age, and then prints a message.

 Group Members:
 Justin Zeng